Daiz/NoitaMods/README.md

 Ideally, you would also gain HP from drinking blood from a flask directly (by right clicking a flask in your inventory), but unfortunately, this is not currently possible with the available modding APIs.
 Though this should really be a base game feature to begin with...

-## Always Edit Wands Everywhere

-Start with Edit Wands Everywhere.
-Should also remove it from the Holy Mountain perk pool.

-## Always Faster Movement

-Start with Faster Movement.
-Does not remove the perk from the HM perk pool as it is stackable.

-## Perk Hoarder

-Start with Perk Lottery (and remove it from HM perk pool).
-Holy Mountain also has four perks by default rather than three.

 ## Bigger Inventory (2x/3x/4x)

 Increases your inventory size by 2x/3x/4x.
 Only enable one of these at a time.